Lissy93/dashy/README.md

 > For full release, automation and CI documentation, see: [**Releases & Workflows**](./docs/release-workflow.md)

-Dashy is under active development, with features, improvements and changes pushed almost daily.
+Dashy is under active development, with features, improvements, and changes pushed almost daily.

-We're using [Semantic Versioning](https://semver.org/), to indicate major, minor and patch versions.
-You can find the current version number in the readme, and check your apps version under the config menu.
+We're using [Semantic Versioning](https://semver.org/) to indicate major, minor, and patch versions.
+You can find the current version number in the readme and check the version of your app under the config menu.
 The version number is pulled from the [package.json](https://github.com/Lissy93/dashy/blob/master/package.json#L3) file.

 Typically there is a new major release every 2 - 4 weeks, usually on Sunday, and you can view these under the [Releases Page](https://github.com/Lissy93/dashy/releases) and [on DockerHub](https://hub.docker.com/r/lissy93/dashy/tags).
-New minor versions are pushed several times a week, and are [tagged here](https://github.com/Lissy93/dashy/tags).
+In addition, new minor versions are pushed several times a week and are [tagged here](https://github.com/Lissy93/dashy/tags).

 For a full breakdown of each change, you can view the [Changelog](https://github.com/Lissy93/dashy/blob/master/.github/CHANGELOG.md).
-Each new feature or significant change needs to be submitted through [a pull request](https://github.com/Lissy93/dashy/pulls?q=is%3Apr), which makes it easy to review and track these changes, and roll back if needed.
+In addition, each new feature or significant change needs to be submitted through [a pull request](https://github.com/Lissy93/dashy/pulls?q=is%3Apr), which makes it easy to review and track these changes, and roll back if needed.

 **[⬆️ Back to Top](#dashy)**